 During twice-weekly religious services, followers had free use of alcohol.
 It was believed consuming alcohol would get the people closer to God, but, in reality, it caused tensions among the residents, and murders went unpunished.

-By the end of the War of 1812, the success of the wool mill had ended.
-In 1830, the wool mill was lost to fire for the third time.
+By the end of the War of 1812, the wool mill’s success had ended.
+In 1830, it was lost to fire for the third time.
 A paper mill was established to replace the burned-down wool mill, but it, too, was lost to fire.
 In 1879, the last mill was burned down in a fire.

 The village had little left to try and reclaim any success.
 In 1943, the last descendant of the village sold the property to the state.
 A year later, in 1944, the state established the land as the Gay City State Park.

 The park covers 680 acres and offers fishing, swimming, picnicking, and a campground.
-There is a trail system in place that offers excellent hiking and cycling and a five-mile trail that can be used as a self-guided tour of the entire park.
+It also has a trail system that offers excellent hiking and cycling and a five-mile trail that can be used as a self-guided tour of the entire park.
 Stone foundations, grass-filled cellar holes, and a few gravestones can be seen where the community once stood.

 Johnsonville Village, Connecticut

-The mill town of Johnsonville can be found in East Haddam, Connecticut.
-The town started as an ordinary milling town until the mid-1800s when it became the primary twine producer in the area.
+The mill town of Johnsonville is located in East Haddam, Connecticut.
+It started as an ordinary milling town until the mid-1800s, when it became the primary twine producer in the area.
 The Neptune Mill, built in 1832, used the Salmon River as its power source to produce twine and yarn.

-The mill produced twine on massive scales that required the mill to reach three stories tall with a 100ft-by-100ft dimension.
-At the top of the building was a steeple housing a bell that was used to call the mill workers to work each morning.
-Johnsonville’s twine was used primarily for fishing nets and frequently sold on both coasts and the Great Lakes.
+The mill produced twine on massive scales, requiring it to reach three stories tall and have a 100-foot-by-100-foot dimension.
+At the top of the building was a steeple housing a bell that called the mill workers to work each morning.
+Johnsonville’s twine was used primarily for fishing nets and frequently sold on coasts and the Great Lakes.

 In 1846, Emory Johnson, the village founder, constructed a large homestead near the Neptune Mill.
-Johnson built a second mill in 1862, the Triton Mill, at the millpond’s northern end.
+In 1862, Johnson built a second mill, the Triton Mill, at the millpond’s northern end.
 Soon after completing the second mill, the small community grew even more, with worker housing established around the mills.
 In 1924, the Triton Mill was destroyed in a fire.

 A stable chapel, general store, bank, and a schoolhouse were added to the town, but in 1972, a fire started by a lightning strike at the Neptune Mill destroyed the historic structure.
 In 1993, Billy Joel’s “River of Dreams” music video was filmed in Johnsonville.

-After a dispute between Schmitt and zoning officials in 1994, hopes for the tourism attraction were lost, and the property went back on the market.
+After a dispute between Schmitt and zoning officials in 1994, hopes for the tourism attraction were lost, and the property returned to the market.
 Sadly, Schmitt passed away just four years later, in 1998.

 Meyer Jabara Hotels bought the property in the early 2000s and became the abandoned town’s subsequent owners.
 The hotel company wanted to reconstruct Johnsonville from an attempted historical tourist attraction to a residential community and bring permanent residents to the townsite.